Chapter 7: Scaling Up#

 Review Questions#

-1. Calculate the FWER for 6 pairwise comparisons at α = 0.05.
+1. Calculate the FWER for 6 pairwise comparisons at \(\alpha = 0.05\).
 Why is ANOVA preferable to running all 6 t-tests?

-2. Run aov(SYSBP ~ EDUC, data=fram_data) and TukeyHSD() in R. Which education groups differ in mean SYSBP?
-Interpret the pattern in terms of social determinants of cardiovascular health.
+2. Run aov(SYSBP ~ EDUC, data=fram_data) and TukeyHSD() in R. Which education groups differ in mean systolic blood pressure?
+Interpret the pattern.

 3. Using the Anorexia dataset, run aov(Weight_Change ~ Treat, data = anorexia) and perform TukeyHSD().
 Which specific psychological therapy proved significantly better at increasing patient weight than the Control group?

-5. Calculate RR for the association between prevalent hypertension (PREVHYP) and any CHD event (ANYCHD).
+5. Calculate the Relative Risk (RR) for the association between prevalent hypertension (PREVHYP) and any CHD event (ANYCHD).
 Interpret the result in plain clinical language.

 6. Run chisq.test(table(fram_data$BPMEDS, fram_data$ANYCHD)).
-Check expected cell counts.
-Are they all ≥ 5?
+Check the expected cell counts.
+Are they all \(\geq 5\)?
 If not, which test should you use instead, and why?

 Key Takeaways

-• ANOVA protects Type I error when comparing ≥3 means simultaneously.
+• ANOVA protects your Type I error rate when comparing \(\geq 3\) means.

-• RR and RD quantify the epidemiological burden of a risk factor.
+• Relative Risk (RR) and Risk Difference (RD) quantify the epidemiological burden of a risk factor.

 Next: Chapter 8 — Reading the Future introduces correlation, regression, and survival analysis.